 Whenever I go out into the town dressed the way I do, I do get stares here and there, but it don't bother me!
 I just walk past them!
 Damn what they think!
 Now when I'm in the nightclub dressed in my shiny outfits and long haired wigs, at times I may get some drunk dude trying to hit on me until I say something to him in my manly voice, then he says "sorry, sir!" (lol)

-But the way I dress is how I like to dress, and I don't dress the way other people tell me to dress unless I'm at work and have to wear my work uniform or a suit and tie for certain events/functions!posted about 1 month ago
+But the way I dress is how I like to dress, and I don't dress the way other people tell me to dress unless I'm at work and have to wear my work uniform or a suit and tie for certain events/functions!posted 3 months ago

 ^ Lol at your clubbing story